bytecodealliance/wasmtime/README.rst

 Predictable performance
     When optimizing, Cretonne focuses on adapting the target-independent IL to the quirks of the target architecture.
-There are no advanced optimizations that sometimes work, somtimes fail.
+There are no advanced optimizations that sometimes work, sometimes fail.

 Building Cretonne
 -----------------